Wainuiomata Treatment Plant

 Source and distribution

-Weir on the Wainuiomata River - 2024 - © wainuiomata.netThe Wainuiomata Treatment Plant obtains water from the Wainuiomata and Orongorongo rivers, along with three minor creeks (Georges, Big Huia, and Little Huia).
+Weir on the Wainuiomata River - 2024 - © wainuiomata.netThe Wainuiomata Treatment Plant obtains water from the Wainuiomata and Orongorongo rivers, along with three minor creeks (George, Big Huia, and Little Huia).
 Although the plant is designed to handle 60 million litres per day.
 Weirs on the Wainuiomata River and George Creek contribute approximately 15 percent of the Wellington regions annual water supply, while weirs in the Orongorongo Valley from the Orongorongo River, Big Huia Creek, and Little Huia Creek contribute about 5 percent.

 Typically, water from the Wainuiomata Treatment Plant serves Wainuiomata and extends to central, southern, and eastern Wellington, via pipes along the Petone foreshore and Hutt Road.
 The distribution system also permits treated water from Wainuiomata to reach Porirua and Upper Hutt if required.